ianb/thecutout/sync.md

 Note that attempts to upload objects can fail, so the results of `getPendingObjects` may be discarded and retrieved later for another attempt.
 Typically such a case will result in a sequence of getPendingObjects, objectsReceived, getPendingObjects again, and finally objectsSaved.

+Note if you use blobs, you should check for the `href` of the object, which will have been set after saving.
+You can still keep the source of the blob around if you want, or remove it and rely on the remote/linked blob.

 #### `appData.objectsReceived(objects)`

 This happens when a new object has appeared on the server.
 The objects are formatted just as above, and probably came from another instance of your application.